Signs of an abusive relationship

 'I'm scared of what will happen if I leave them'

 It’s not unusual to feel afraid of leaving your abuser.
-You might feel unsafe, or scared of what the person might do to you or themselves.
+You might feel unsafe, or scared of what they might do to you or themselves.
 You might also feel that you aren’t capable of making it on your own without them.
 It’s important to remember that there are people who can help you every step of the way.

-You can always call 1800RESPECT (1800 737 732), a free national hotline that provides information, referrals and counselling for domestic violence, family violence, and sexual assault.
-It’s available to call 24 hours a day, seven days a week.
+1800RESPECT, a free national hotline that provides information, referrals and counselling for domestic violence, family violence, and sexual assault, is available 24 hours a day, seven days a week.
+Call 1800 737 732 to speak to someone now.